anphonic/ej2-aspnetmvc-docs/src/charts/accumulation-chart/pie-dough-nut.md

 ## Customization

-Individual points can be customized using the `pointRender` event.
+Individual points can be customized using the `PointRender` event.

 {% aspTab template="chart/accumulation-charts/pie_doughnut/custom", sourceFiles="custom.cs" %}